Edgardo Civallero's blog on Library and Information Sciences

 About the author

-I have a degree in Library and Information Sciences from the National University of Cordoba (Argentina, 2004), where I also studied History (branch Anthropology and Archeology).
-A professor, lecturer and writer, I currently work as the director ("coordinator") of the library of the Charles Darwin Foundation's Research Station in the Galapagos Islands (Ecuador).
+I have a degree in Library and Information Sciences from the National University of Cordoba (Argentina, 2004), where I also studied History (branch Anthropology and Archeology) and Biology.
+I currently work as the coordinator of the library of the Charles Darwin Foundation's Research Station in the Galapagos Islands (Ecuador).

 It is always nice to be asked to lecture, teach courses and participate in events.
 However, please note that I live in rural Spain, which is a bit far from everything, so I need to make arrangements in advance.
 And I will ask for payment and travel expenses.
 If that has not put you off, please use the contact details below.